-20. Does a seller have to disclose environmental information to the buyer in an asset sale/a share sale?
+21. Does a seller have to disclose environmental information to the buyer in an asset sale/a share sale?

 Except where local ordinances specifically provide (for example, an ordinance of Kanagawa prefecture requires a seller that is a business using particular toxic substances, to disclose their use), a seller of contaminated land is not obliged to disclose environmental information.
-However, the seller is subject to hidden defect liability under the contract law theory of the Civil Code (see Question 22).
+However, if the seller knows of the existence of the contamination, there is a possibility that the seller must disclose the environmental information, under the principle of good faith under the Civil Law.
+In this case, if the seller does not disclose the information, the seller is liable for compensation of damages under the provision on tortious acts.
+Additionally, the seller may be subject to hidden defect liability under the contract law theory of the Civil Code (see Question 23).